IABTechLab/uid2docs/api/README.md

 ## Phone Number Normalization

->IMPORTANT: You must normalize both hashed and unhashed phone numbers before sending them in a request.
+>IMPORTANT: You must normalize both phone numbers before sending them in a request, regardless of whether you send them hashed or unhashed in a request.

 Here's what you need to know about phone number normalization rules:

 - The UID2 Operator accepts phone numbers in the [E.164](https://en.wikipedia.org/wiki/E.164) format, which is the international telephone number format that ensures global uniqueness.
 - E.164 phone numbers can have a maximum of 15 digits.
-- Normalized E.164 phone numbers use the following syntax: `[+] [country code] [subscriber number including area code]`, with no spaces, hyphens, parentheses, or other characters.
-For example, the phone numbers `+123 44 555-66-77` and `1 (123) 456-7890` would be normalized as `+123445556677` and `+11234567890`, respectively.
+- Normalized E.164 phone numbers use the following syntax: `[+] [country code] [subscriber number including area code]`, with no spaces, hyphens, parentheses, or other special characters.
+For example, the phone numbers `+123 44 555-66-77` and `1 (123) 456-7890` must be normalized as `+123445556677` and `+11234567890`, respectively.

 ## Phone Number Hash Encoding